samueldcabral/Marvel-Comic-Store-Kotlin/README.md

 # Marvel Comicbook Store

-This is a Comicbook store app using the Marvel Api ( [Checkout at developer.marvel.com](https://developer.marvel.com/) )
+This is a Comicbook store app using the Marvel Api ( [Checkout at developer.marvel.com](https://developer.marvel.com/) ) .

-## Project goal, language and resources
+## Personal thoughts

+This was a very interesting app to build.
+Lots of challenges specially working with Marvel Api.
+It's overwhelming at first because you have to deal with Public and Private keys, also you must generate a md5 checksum in order to make the api call.
+It was interesting to work with Retrofit and Picasso.
+Lots of new ideas to improve this app and to developer others.

+## Built with

-1- Create an Android APP using Kotlin
+1- Android Kotlin

-2- Use Retrofit for the API Call
+2- Retrofit for the API Call

-3- Use Picasso library for fetching images from the web
+3- Picasso library to fetch images from the web

 ## Usage